 Once you’ve got the basics down, eating Paleo is pretty easy.
 I’m finding that I can create recipes on the spot, without many ingredients using just what I have on hand.
-Here’s an awesome recipe I recently made with only poblano peppers, chicken, tomatoes, onions, spices and avocado–
+Here’s an awesome recipe I recently made in the slow cooker with poblano peppers, chicken, tomatoes, onions, spices and avocado.

 From what I can tell, this recipe is 100% Paleo.
 If you have issues with using canned tomatoes, fresh, diced tomatoes could be used.
 When all the flavors come together this paleo poblano recipe is a great mix of Mexican and Southwest — with a ton of flavor!